Weestuarty/BIgScreen-Theme-Simple/README.md

 # Credits

-The theme is has images from Dan Patricks Svg Logo set on launchbox forums Support for creating theme from LeonSe on the official emulationstation discord Inspiration and learning from Modernd-De and Slate-DE ESDE themes
+The theme is has images from Dan Patricks Svg Logo set on launchbox forums.
+Support for creating theme from LeonSe on the official emulationstation discord.
+Inspiration and learning from Modernd-De and Slate-DE ESDE themes